KeithPallo/KRR_final_project/README.md

 In this project our group built an Academic Advisor for Computer Science Majors at Northwestern University using knowledge representation and reasoning.
 All knowledge representation and reasoning are stored in [Cyc-style](https://en.wikipedia.org/wiki/Cyc) microtheories.

 ### Highlights
-- Usage of Companions [(DARPA Funded project)](https://en.wikipedia.org/wiki/Cyc) <br />
+- Usage of [Companion Cognitive Systems](http://www.qrg.northwestern.edu/ideas/companions-idea.htm), a [DARPA IPTO](https://en.wikipedia.org/wiki/Information_Processing_Techniques_Office) funded project
-- Multiple Ways to get recommended courses <br />
+- Analogical Matching (via the Structure-Mapping Engine) for similar courses
-- Analogical Course Mapping (via the Structure-Mapping Engine)
+- Multiple ways to recommend courses

 ### Team Members:
 - Nico Tyjeski